 - 5.4.2.1 Full disclosure of operations shall be made to the bond rating agencies.
-OC San staff, with the assistance of the municipal advisors and bond counsel, shall prepare the necessary materials for and presentation to the rating agencies. - 5.4.2.2 OC San shall maintain a line of communications with the rating agencies (Fitch, Moody's and/or Standard & Poor's), informing them of major financial events at OC San as they occur.
+OC San staff, with the assistance of the municipal advisors and bond counsel, shall prepare the necessary materials for and presentation to the rating agencies. - 5.4.2.2 OC San shall maintain a line of communications with the rating agencies (Fitch Ratings, Moody's Ratings and/or S&P Global Ratings), informing them of major financial events at OC San as they occur.
 The Annual Comprehensive Financial Report (ACFR) shall be distributed to the rating agencies after it has been accepted by the Board of Directors. - 5.4.2.3 The rating agencies shall be notified when OC San begins preparation for a debt issuance.
 After the initial contact, a formal ratings application shall be prepared and sent along with the draft of the Official Statement relating to the bond sale to the rating agencies.
-This application and related documentation shall be sent several weeks prior to the bond sale to give the rating agencies sufficient time to perform their review.
+This application and related documentation shall be sent several weeks prior to the bond sale to give the rating agencies sufficient time to perform their review. - 5.4.2.4 The number of ratings to be utilized for a bond issuance will be determined according to the size of the issuance, final maturity as well as investor preferences at the time of

-- 5.4.2.4 A meeting with representatives of the rating agencies shall be scheduled at least once every three years or whenever a major project is initiated. - 5.4.3 Credit Enhancements Credit enhancements are mechanisms which guarantee principal and interest payments.
+- sale.
+This decision will be made based on a number of factors including the number of ratings needed to achieve the lowest possible interest rates weighed against the cost of ratings - 5.4.2.5 A meeting with representatives of the rating agencies shall be scheduled at least once every three years or whenever a major project is initiated. - 5.4.3 Credit Enhancements Credit enhancements are mechanisms which guarantee principal and interest payments.
 They include bond insurance and a line or letter of credit.
 A credit enhancement, while costly, shall sometimes bring a higher rating from the rating agencies and a lower interest rate on debt, thus lowering overall costs.
-Credit enhancements shall only be used when net debt service is reduced by more than the cost of the enhancement.
-During the debt issuance planning, the municipal advisor or underwriter shall advise OC San which credit enhancements if any, should be purchased. - 5.4.4 Dedicated Revenue Sources In order to ensure the most favorable credit ratings, OC San revenues are dedicated to debt service in the following order: - 5.4.4.1 Ad valorem property tax. - 5.4.4.2 Sanitary sewer service charges. - 5.4.4.3 Other revenues. - 5.5 Method of Sale - 5.5.1 OC San shall select a method of sale that is the most appropriate in light of financial, market, transaction-specific, and issuer-related conditions and explain the rationale for its decision. - 5.5.1.1 Competitive Sales Debt obligations are generally issued through a competitive sale.
+Certain types of bonds such as Variable Rate Demand Bonds or Commercial Paper may require a credit enhancement such as a letter of credit.
+Credit enhancements shall only be used when net debt service is reduced by more than the cost of the enhancement, or it is required by investors (such as the case of Variable Rate Demand Bonds and Commercial Paper).
+During the debt issuance planning, the municipal advisor or underwriter shall advise OC San which credit enhancements if any, should be purchased. - 5.4.4 Dedicated Revenue Sources In order to ensure the most favorable credit ratings, OC San revenues are dedicated to debt service in the following order: - 5.4.4.1 Ad valorem property tax. - 5.4.4.2 Sanitary sewer service charges. - 5.4.4.3 Other revenues.

+5.5 Method of Sale

+- 5.5.1 OC San shall select a method of sale that is the most appropriate considering financial, market, transaction-specific, and issuer-related conditions and explain the rationale for its decision. - 5.5.1.1 Competitive Sales Debt obligations are generally issued through a competitive sale.
 OC San and its municipal advisor shall set the terms of the sale to encourage as many bidders as possible.
-By maximizing bidding, OC San seeks to obtain the lowest possible interest rates on its bonds. - 5.5.1.2 Negotiated Sales When certain conditions favorable for a competitive sale do not exist and when a negotiated sale will provide significant benefits to OC San that would not be achieved through a competitive sale, OC San may elect to sell its debt obligations through a private or negotiated sale.
-Such determination may be made on an issue-by-issue basis, for a series of issues, or for part or all of a specific financing program upon approval by the Administration Committee.
+By maximizing bidding, OC San seeks to obtain the lowest possible interest rates on its bonds.